An assessment for risk of an occlusion in a blood vessel in COVID-19

 - An autoimmune disease (e.g. Crohn’s disease, ulcerative colitis, a connective tissue disease, rheumatoid arthritis)

 - A recent operation (within six weeks), a fracture in an arm or a leg or a closed plaster on a leg

 - Replacement therapy with oestrogen (orally, not a gel or a band-aid) or a combined oral contraceptive (with the exception of a contraceptive that only contains progesteron i.e. minipill)

 - The psychopharmaceutic drug klozapin (Leponex, Froidir, Clozapine Accord)

 If you are ≥ 60 years old AND are mainly in bed rest for over three days.

-If you have any of the symptoms described in point 2 (see above) or you are pregnant or have given birth less than six weeks ago and you have at least one of the risk factors listed in the first group (significant risk of an occlusion) or you have at least three risk factors listed in the second group or you are ≥ 60 years old AND are mainly in bed rest for over three days, contact your health care clinic:
+If you have any of the symptoms described in point 2 (see above) and you have at least one of the risk factors listed in the first group (significant risk of an occlusion) or you have at least three risk factors listed in the second group or you are ≥ 60 years old and are mainly in bed rest for over three days, contact your health care clinic:

 However, please note that the questions that are asked here are used for screening and you do not necessarily need medication to prevent occlusions even if you have risk factors.